yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/javascript-async-communication/README.md

 ## Exercise #2 - Creating Promises

 In this Exercise, you are provided with `isEven` function declaration.
-It receives `n` of type `number` as an argument.
+It receives `n: number` as an argument.
 You can safely expected `n` to be a valid input when tested.

 Your objectives are to: